Hesam-Norouzi/django_todo_app/development_log.md

 - Added a toggle button to task list with dynamic style.
 - Displayed completed tasks with strike-through and muted color.

+## Step 9: Filter Tasks
+- Updated task_list view to support filtering by completed status.
+- Added filter buttons (All / Completed / Pending) to the template.
+- Highlighted active filter with Bootstrap active class.